 Hands-on exercises give participants a direct practical understanding of key IA concepts.

-I’ve been practicing information architecture for over twenty years, and am currently based in Oakland, CA. I’ve helped “make the complex clear” for organizations ranging from non-profits in the developing world to Fortune-100 corporations.
+I’ve been practicing information architecture for over twenty years.
+I’ve helped “make the complex clear” for organizations ranging from non-profits in the developing world to Fortune-100 corporations.

-I’m co-author of Information Architecture: for the Web and Beyond, the fourth edition of O’Reilly’s celebrated polar bear book about IA, and author of the upcoming Living in Information: Architecture for Life Inside Small Glass Rectangles for Two Waves Books.
+I’m a co-author of Information Architecture: for the Web and Beyond, the fourth edition of O’Reilly’s celebrated polar bear book about IA, and the author of Living in Information: Responsible Design for Digital Places.
 I’m also a former president and director of the Information Architecture Institute.

-In addition of working as a consultant, writer, and speaker, I’m also an adjunct professor at the California College of the Arts (CCA) in San Francisco, where I teach Systems studio classes to Interaction Design masters students (MDes).
+In addition to working as a consultant, writer, and speaker, I’m also an adjunct professor at the California College of the Arts (CCA) in San Francisco, where I teach Systems studio classes to Interaction Design master’s students (MDes).